 My eyes gazed down following hers and suddenly and slowly we watched again as the rectum slowly advanced out and fell back out onto the bed.
 Noooo!
 I mouthed looking at the nurse silently so the patient could not hear.
 The nurse explained this happens sometimes and someone is going to have to hold the rectum inside of the patient if possible until the Doc can get here.

 But seriously, I felt that I had contributed.
 I had helped, and it felt good.
-The patient’s rectum would be saved and I was on my way home now feeling confident I am doing the right thing.
+The patient’s rectum would be saved, and I was on my way home now feeling confident I am doing the right thing.
 This is good.
 Helping people is good.
-Nursing seems pretty cool.
+Patient care seems pretty cool.

 I realize everyone has a different story for wanting to get into this profession, but I think that we all have one thing in common in that helping people feels good.
 Coming home at the end of the day, (most days, anyway) and realizing you did some good stuff in the world was alright with me.
 Better than alright.
 And getting paid to do it sounded A-Okay.